LukeShortCloud/rootpages/src/virtualization/openstack.rst

 Upgrades
 --------

 Upgrading a production OpenStack environment requires a lot of planning.
-It is recommended to test an upgrade of the environment virtually before rolling it out to production.
+It is recommended to test an upgrade in a pre-production environment before rolling it out to production.
 Automation tools generally have their own guides but most of these guidelines should still apply to manual deployment upgrades.
 The entire steps include to:

 -  Backup configuration files and databases.
 -  Review the `release notes <https://releases.openstack.org/>`__ of the OpenStack services that will be